dqsully/sh-pkg/README.md

 When writing a package, you can use some special files starting with `.pkg` to add metadata or package hooks:
 - `.pkg.info` - plaintext package info
 - `.pkg.deps` - newline-delimited package dependencies in `source/package` format, `.` can be used in this file to reference the current source, e.g. `./kubelet`
-- `.pkg.preinstall.sh` - preinstall script executed only before installation, best for migrating existing user files
+- `.pkg.preinstall.sh` - preinstall script executed only before installation, best for migrating existing user files (make sure to `chmod +x`)
-- `.pkg.install.sh` - script executed during install or update, before files are copied but after installation is validated
+- `.pkg.install.sh` - script executed during install or update, before files are copied but after installation is validated (make sure to `chmod +x`)

 ## Database